How to Upgrade an Old Ceiling Fan

 This tutorial is complex, so I’d recommend watching the video; but for those who would rather read, I’ll try explaining how we did this.

-- Measure where the 3 holes from the lampshade will go (or 4 holes or however many crossbars your lamp shade has).
+5. Measure where the 3 holes from the lampshade will go (or 4 holes or however many crossbars your lampshade has).

-- Using tin snip, snip a strip of metal up to the hole.
+7. Using a tin snip, snip a strip of metal up to the hole.

 Tips in choosing a lampshade/light fixture to add to an old ceiling fan.

 1- MOST IMPORTANT.
-The frame of the lampshade needs to be at the top of the frame or fixture of the light to attach it to the fan without it getting in the way of the fan blades.
+The frame of the lampshade needs to meet up at the top of the shade so that it can attach to the fan housing appropriately.

 2- Use a large enough fan to be able to fit the lightbulbs that need to go back onto the ceiling fan.
-I wasn’t sure about my daughter’s boho lampshade but my husband measured it and was able to make it work.
+I wasn’t sure about my daughter’s boho lampshade but my husband measured and found it would work.

 All of these lampshades were purchased from IKEA; I was not trying to do that it just worked out that way.